-Instead of helping one client win $100 and getting your fees paid for by the other side, the court allowed an attorney bring a class action, so if the defendant loses they will be on the hook for ($100 * n clients) + attorneys’ fees and costs.
-This much larger financial threat pushes defendants to settle rather than spending a lot of money on litigation and risking losing.
+Instead of helping one client win $100 and get his or her fees paid for by the defendant, the court allowed an attorney bring a class action on behalf of lots of plaintiffs.
+If a defendant loses one of these cases, they will be on the hook for ($100 * the number of the business’s customers) + attorneys’ fees and costs.
+This much larger financial threat pushes defendants to settle even if the businesses do not believe they have done anything wrong.

 One of the unfortunate aspects of this type of suit is that consumers are more likely to be harmed by it than benefit from it.
 When one plaintiff brings a lawsuit just on their own behalf, if they win they are going to get the $100 penalty, have their legal costs paid for, and likely benefit other consumers by bringing the violation at issue to the attention of the defendant (who often is acting in good faith).

-On the other hand, if a plaintiff brings a successful class action, the most likely outcome is some small amount of money to the named plaintiff (probably more than $100), maybe some sort of award to other members of the class (probably well less than $100 per potential plaintiff), a much larger award to the attorneys, a fix to whatever the violation was, and higher prices on the defendant’s products or services since they have to pay for all this.
+On the other hand, if a plaintiff brings a successful class action, the most likely outcome is some small amount of money to the named plaintiff (but probably more than $100), maybe some sort of award to other members of the class (typically well less than $100 per potential plaintiff), a much larger award to the attorneys, a fix to whatever the violation was, and higher prices on the defendant’s products or services going forward.
 Under the class action scenario the class members get less than they would have if they had brought their claims individually, and the costs of goods and services increases for everyone.